Jazz in Mexico: History of jazz in Mexico

 Meanwhile, in the 1960's jazz had an established social position in Mexican culture.
 Previously it had been known as a niche, but popular music genre for nighttime enjoyment and dancing.
-But now it was established as music for the elite.
+However it was now established as music for the elite.
 Jazz was in this time period diffused through theater instead of movies.
 During this time as well the economic stability in Mexico was able to bring in international jazz musicians from the United States to Mexico, such as Ella Fitzgerald.

-In the 1970's this is where Mexico deviates from the American jazz culture.
+In the 1970's Mexico deviates from the American jazz culture.
 This is the time period where jazz is being fused with Mexican rock.
-At first jazz was being mixed with rock n' roll to be introduced to Mexican audience, but later on younger generation would create more distinction between the genres.
+At first jazz was being mixed with rock n' roll to be introduced to Mexican audience, but later on younger generations would create more distinction between the genres.

 In the year 1978, was the first jazz festival held in one of Mexico's biggest universities.
-The festival was called "Festival internacional del jazz" host by la Universidad Nacional Autónoma de México (UNAM).
+The festival was called "Festival internacional del jazz" and it was hosted by Universidad Nacional Autónoma de México (UNAM).

 During the 1980's is where the decline of jazz in Mexico can be observed.
 This decline can also be attributed to the shift audiences had from being interested in the big orchestra format to small group structures called "combos".

-But in the 1990's although there is a further lack of support, this decade produced the most recording in the jazz genre in Mexico.
+But in the 1990's, although there is a further lack of support, this decade produced the most recording in the jazz genre in Mexico.